 - Securing approval for NC State University to handle the domain.

-- Providing necessary information and/or executing the appropriate tasks to migrate the domain to NC State University.
+- Executing the appropriate tasks to migrate the domain to NC State University.

 - Continuing renewal payments for domain registration.

 - Maintenance and updates of the cPanel application and supporting software.

 - Generating renewal SLA’s on an annual basis

 - Tier 1 administrative support of the cPanel environment

 - Installing and maintaining SSL certificates for all hosted domains.

 OIT will not be responsible for:

 - Maintaining or creating any content to be delivered by the service.